Tag: Rastercalc

 03.02.2011 19:24 · GIS · qgis, plugins, rastercalc

-Despite the fact that QGIS now has a built-in raster calculator (I wrote about this a couple of times), the RasterCalc plugin I developed is still quite popular.
+Despite the fact that QGIS now has a built-in raster calculator, the RasterCalc plugin I developed is still quite popular.
 I don’t know how to explain it: either it’s a matter of habit, or my calculator is more convenient… I’d like to know what the reason is, maybe I should make a poll.

 The inclusion of a patch that added comparison operators (submitted by Ghislain Picard) didn’t help either.
 It was not enough, and it was not what they were looking for.
 People wanted more, something similar to r.mapcalc from GRASS and preferably with the same syntax.